Psychology with a Specialization in Clinical Psychology (Ph.D.)

 - Transcripts from all post-secondary institutions; transcripts must be uploaded directly into the application system.
 Please do not send them by mail.

 - A curriculum vitae (CV)

-The clinical psychology faculty will review all applications and then invite finalists to our interview day scheduled on March 6, 2020.
-Invited students will receive more information as interview day approaches.
+The clinical psychology faculty will review all applications and then invite a portion of applicants for virtual interviews to be held in late February or early March of 2024.
+Invited applicants will receive more information closer to the interviews.

 Tuition and Student Funding